-Mark Decof is the principal shareholder and senior trial lawyer of Decof & Decof, P.C.
-Along with his father and former partner Leonard Decof, he founded the firm in 1980 and for more than 30 years Mark has been actively engaged in litigation and trial practice, and has won more multi-million dollar jury verdicts than any other trial lawyer in the state of Rhode Island.
-Mark’s precedent-setting courtroom successes, in combination with the achievements and reputation of Leonard Decof before him, have established Decof & Decof, P.C. as not only the first law firm in Rhode Island to be devoted exclusively to seriously injured individuals and their families, but the most accomplished, respected and trusted law firm in Rhode Island.
+Mark B. Decof, the principal shareholder and senior trial lawyer at Decof, Barry, Mega & Quinn, P.C., serves as lead trial counsel in state and federal courts in Rhode Island and Massachusetts pertaining to complex medical malpractice, product liability, and general negligence cases involving serious personal injury and wrongful death.
+Mark joined his father and former partner Leonard Decof in 1980 and for more than 37 years has engaged actively in litigation and trial practice, winning more multimillion-dollar jury verdicts than any other trial lawyer in the state of Rhode Island.
+His courtroom successes, combined with the legacy of Leonard Decof, has established Decof, Barry, Mega & Quinn as the first and most accomplished Rhode Island law firm devoted exclusively to seriously injured individuals.

 Honors and Awards

 - Included in "Lawdragon 500 Leading Plaintiff Consumer Lawyer", 2019

 - Personal Injury Plaintiff “Lawyer of the Year” in Providence, RI by Best Lawyers®, 2017, 2022

 - Appointed in 2013 by the Rhode Island Supreme Court as a member of the Board of Bar Examiners